Blog

 **A Cosmic Marathon**

-The next two days were a whirlwind of activity, with students shuttling between Kennedy Space Center and our hotel.
+The days were a whirlwind of activity, with students shuttling between Kennedy Space Center and our hotel.
 They tackled the challenge head-on, fully embracing the spirit of competition.
-Our teams—UKSDC, EUSDC, and AFSDC—were not just competing; they were pushing the boundaries of innovation and creativity.
+Our teams—UKSDC, EUSDC, and AFSDC—were not just competing, they were pushing the boundaries of innovation and creativity.
 Sunday night saw most of them burning the midnight oil, adding the finishing touches to their designs and presentations.

 **Lunar Sunrise**